inet-framework/inet/doc/src/users-guide/ch-network-nodes.rst

    **.host*.tcp.typename = "TcpLwip"  # use lwIP's TCP implementation

-Submodule vectors with parametric types are defined without the use of a module parameter to allow elements have different types.
+Submodule vectors with parametric types are defined without the use of a module parameter to allow elements to have different types.
 An example is how applications are defined in hosts:

 .. code-block:: ned